TejasDharmale/Kata_Sweet_shop_management/README.md

 - **SQL Queries**: Generated complex database queries and migrations with Copilot's assistance
 - **CSS Styling**: Used Copilot for Tailwind CSS class suggestions and responsive design patterns

-#### 3. **ChatGPT - Alternative Perspectives**
-- **Problem Solving**: Consulted ChatGPT for alternative approaches to complex problems when initial solutions didn't work
-- **Code Review**: Used ChatGPT to review and suggest improvements for specific code sections
-- **Documentation**: Generated comprehensive documentation and README content with ChatGPT's assistance

 ### Reflection on AI Impact